blockchain2017/MCASH/README.md

 </div>

-# Mcash Marketplace Platform
+# MGP Marketplace Platform

-Mcash Marketplace is an ecommerce platform.
-We have many products available for sale from members.
-We use Mcash as a medium of payment.
-Our platform has compiled products in each category to facilitate product search.
-And a convenient, fast payment method via Blockchain is safe for customers.
-And every transaction made through Chaiyocoin will receive a 10% discount on every transaction.
+MGP Mall Marketplace is an ecommerce platform.
+We have products from many business groups that have joined us as partners by using MMS Cash as a medium of payment on the platform.
+MGP Mall has compiled each category of products to facilitate the search for products.
+Convenient and secure payment The system will connect to Wallet and press to pay automatically. just a few steps And every transaction made through MMS Cash will receive a 10% discount on every transaction.
+The procedure is easy to use.
+Press to pay for the product, connect to the wallet, press to confirm the payment.
+Verify transactions via blockchain, convenient and secure.

-# Payment system
+# Payment gateway
-Mcash ecommerce platform we have create tokens on Binance smart chain as a highly secure blockchain payment gateway with low fees and support for trading on top exchanges.
-Moreover, our marketing team is expanding as a payment gateway on coinpayment.net our growing partnerships in the future.
+User MMS Coin 70%, MMS Cash 305 in MGP Shoppingmall.
+All transactions on the MGP Mall platform use MMS Cash as a payment gateway.
+Every transaction is verifiable.
+We have Partners participating in many MMS Cash projects such as Defi, Staking, Forex, NFTs, Gaming, Trading, Lending, Teaching how to trade..

-# Mcash Stake
+# Stake rewards
-Step-by-Step Stake Rewards

-1. Buy token on exchange
-BNB coin in wallet.
-Connect wallet and buy token recieve automatic

-2. Keep coins in our wallet
-Go to swap platform.
-First connect & confirm wallet, select day token lock, transfer CYC token to the system and comfirm a stake.

-3. Enjoy regular profits
-You rewards are generated daily until the date lock stake Now it’s time to enjoy your life and finally let your money work for you every day.
+Staking is an easy way to earn rewards on your crypto whilst putting your digital assets to good use to help stabilize the network.
+The blockchain will use your crypto to ensure all transactions are verified and secured, called ‘Proof of Stake’, and you will receive more crypto for doing so..

 # Contact MMS Cash (MCASH)